 - zoledronic acid or zoledronate (Zometa)

 You can have sodium clodronate as tablets or capsules.
-You have ibandronate (Bondronat) as a drip into your bloodstream (infusion) or as tablets.
-And you have zoledronic acid (Zometa) and pamidronate (Aredia) as a drip into your bloodstream.
+You have ibandronic acid as a drip into your bloodstream (infusion) or as tablets.
+And you have zoledronic acid and disodium pamidronate as a drip into your bloodstream.

 Most of the research so far has looked at using bisphosphonates in secondary breast cancer, secondary prostate cancer and myeloma.
 The type of bisphosphonate your doctor prescribes for you will depend on the type of cancer you have.
 You will have one that works for your type of cancer.

 There might sometimes be a choice of bisphosphonates for your type of cancer.
 Your doctor will give you the bisphosphonate best suited to your medical and practical needs.
 For example, you might prefer to take a bisphosphonate tablet at home rather than travel to hospital every month for treatment by drip.